-Today another whale watching boat trip has been arranged for you with a local specialist operator.
-Once again the trip is scheduled to last between 2.5 and 3 hours, but today it starts right on your doorstep in St John's.
-As before, the rest of the day is free to enjoy the spectacular coastal scenery, using your hire car.
+Over the next two days, whale watching boat trips have been arranged with a local specialist operator.
+Typically, the trips are scheduled to last two hours, departing from St. John's.
+The remainder of each day is then free to enjoy the spectacular coastal scenery, using your hire car.

 Humpback whales are easily recognised by their balloon-shaped blow and the way they lift their tails in the air as they dive.
 Their long, white side flippers can measure as much as one-third of their body length.